microsoft/mimalloc/readme.md

 For best performance in C++ programs, it is also recommended to override the global `new` and `delete` operators.
-For convience, mimalloc provides [mimalloc-new-delete.h](https://github.com/microsoft/mimalloc/blob/master/include/mimalloc-new-delete.h) which does this for you -- just include it in a single(!) source file in your project.
+For convience, mimalloc provides [`mimalloc-new-delete.h`](https://github.com/microsoft/mimalloc/blob/master/include/mimalloc-new-delete.h) which does this for you -- just include it in a single(!) source file in your project.
+In C++, mimalloc also provides the `mi_stl_allocator` struct which implements the `std::allocator` interface.

 You can pass environment variables to print verbose messages (`MIMALLOC_VERBOSE=1`) and statistics (`MIMALLOC_SHOW_STATS=1`) (in the debug version):